billwarker/billwarker/content/posts/Understanding Margin of Error and Sample Size/index.md

 Attrition could be a factor in this trial as confounding factors could happen to either group (someone stops/starts smoking or decides to drop out for whatever reason)

-### Note to be continued in Part 2: Understanding Power
+### Note to be continued in Part 2: Understanding Statistical Power